 Atlanta’s King District, home to the landmark King Center established in 1968 by King’s wife, Coretta Scott, following the death of her husband, remains a popular commemorative site to this day.
 Last year, hundreds of thousands of people visited the district’s park in honor of the 50th anniversary of King’s death.

-But with no resolution to the government shutdown in sight ahead of the 2019 holiday, the Martin Luther King Jr. National Historical Park, which is run by the National Park Service, “all of the park’s services will remain closed unless there is an approved budget,” Park Superintendent Judy Forte previously told The Atlanta Journal-Constitution.
-“We are just waiting.”
+But with no resolution to the government shutdown in sight ahead of the 2019 holiday, many were worried the Martin Luther King Jr. National Historical Park, which is run by the National Park Service, would remain closed.
+It had shut its doors on Dec.
+22.

-The Center is, however, holding a 10-day celebration with a workshop, children’s book program and its commemorative 10 a.m. service at Ebenezer Baptist Church.
+The Center is also holding a 10-day celebration with a workshop, children’s book program and its commemorative 10 a.m. service at Ebenezer Baptist Church.